francescoolivo/minimal-mistakes/_posts/2022-06-18-mvps-po-win-perc.md

 ---
-title: "Plotting the MVPS playoffs winning percentage"
+title: "Plotting the MVPs playoffs winning percentage"
 header:
     teaser: "/assets/images/articles/mvps_win_perc_final.png"
 categories:
 - "Analyses"
-gallery:
-- url: /assets/images/articles/mvps_win_perc_final.png
-  image_path: /assets/images/articles/mvps_win_perc_final.png
-  alt: "final plot"
-  title: "Plot final version"
 ---

 If you don't live under a rock, you probably heard that the Golden State Warriors won the 2022 NBA title, their fourth since 2015,